-The budget statement is delivered by the Prime Minister or Minister of Finance annually and provides an overview of government achievements over the period, the priorities for the year ahead, goals to be achieved and an indication of the revenue to be spent in major areas and to be earned in the upcoming year.
+The budget statement is delivered by the Minister of Finance annually and provides an overview of government achievements over the period, the priorities for the fiscal year ahead, goals to be achieved and an indication of the revenue to be spent in major areas and to be earned in the upcoming year.

 or Permanent Secretary in the Ministry of Finance.